espocrm/documentation/administration/formula.md

 Sends an email.
 EMAIL_ID is an ID of the email record.
 Returns TRUE if sent, false if not sent.
 (Available since version 5.9.0)

+If *from* address is not set in the email, then system email address will be used.
+If there's match between *from* address and the address of some group email account, then SMTP setting of the group email account will be used.

 Example:

 ```